ReturnHelper/return-request-api-docs/source/Notification.rst

 .. _notification-Resend:

-Resend Tracking Number Notification
+Resend update status notification
 -----------------------------------

-This notification is sent to client when the resend tracking number has been update.
+This notification is sent to client when the resend status has been update.
+For example, a tracking number update would trigger this notification.

 category: ``resend``